ibm-cloud-docs/Cloudant/couchdb/install_operator.md

 # Installing the Operator
 {: #installing-the-operator}

-Learn how to install the Operator on Kubernetes and Red Hat OpenShift.
-Three separate sections describe how to install the Operator depending on the Kubernetes flavor and version.
-The sections discuss the following topics:
+Learn how to install the Operator on Kubernetes and Red Hat OpenShift depending on the Kubernetes flavor and version.

-- Installing the Operator on Kubernetes
-- Installing the Operator on Red Hat OpenShift 4.x
 {: shortdesc}

+The discussion includes Installing the Operator on Kubernetes and Installing the Operator on Red Hat OpenShift 4.x

 ## Installing the Operator on Kubernetes
 {: #installing-operator-kubernetes}